Home

 • Australian Motorcycle Grand Prix

-At the 2007 Formula 1 Australian Grand Prix in Melbourne the Ferrari team was the only team to continue to be sponsored by a tobacco company, in this case Philip Morris using the brand Marlboro.
-While the Ferrari team was not permitted to exhibit any of this sponsorship, the car and driver uniforms were 'branded' with a distinctive white barcode.
+Both the motorcycle and formula 1 grands prix continued to carry tobacco sponsorship until the 1 October 2006 deadline.6 At the 2007 Formula 1 Australian Grand Prix in Melbourne, the Ferrari team was the only team to continue to be sponsored by a tobacco company, in this case Philip Morris using the brand Marlboro.
+While the Ferrari team was not permitted to exhibit any of this sponsorship, the car and driver uniforms were ‘branded’ with a distinctive white barcode.
 The race team was therefore effectively promoting the well-known red and white colours of Marlboro, illustrating how advertising can still continue to function after a ban.
-Subsequent races in other nations where tobacco sponsorship is not prohibited saw the 'official' Marlboro logo back on the car.8 Australian formula 1 viewers are exposed to this marketing through television broadcasts.
+The ‘official’ Marlboro logo continued to be used on the car in races in other nations where tobacco sponsorship is permitted.7 Australian formula 1 viewers continued to be exposed to this marketing through television broadcasts.

-11.3.3 Review of the Tobacco Advertising Prohibition Act
+11.3.3 Review of the Tobacco Advertising Prohibition Act 1992 (Cth)

-• ensure that the intent and operation of the TAP Act maintained pace with technological advances in advertising and remained current and effective by adding Internet advertising to the means of tobacco advertising which are prohibited
+• ensure that the intent and operation of the TAP Act maintained pace with technological advances in advertising and remained current and effective by adding internet advertising to the means of tobacco advertising which are prohibited

-• prohibit the offering for sale of tobacco products on the Internet
+• prohibit the offering for sale of tobacco products on the internet

-• prohibit the use of certain words in advertising which are misleading, deceptive and are not conducive to public health.
+• prohibit the use of certain words in advertising which are misleading, deceptive and not conducive to public health.

 11.3.4 National Preventative Health Strategy

-• Eliminate promotion of tobacco products through design of packaging
+• Eliminate promotion of tobacco products through design of packaging.

-• Legislate to eliminate all remaining forms of promotion including advertising of price specials, public relations activities, payments to retailers and proprietors of hospitality venues, promotion through packaging and, as far as feasible, through new and emerging forms of media
+• Legislate to eliminate all remaining forms of promotion including advertising of price specials, public relations activities, payments to retailers and proprietors of hospitality venues, promotion through packaging and, as far as feasible, through new and emerging forms of media.

-• Regulate to require mandatory reporting of amounts spent on any form of promotion – on payments to public relations companies or any other third parties, as well as details of any other promotional expenditure
+• Regulate to require mandatory reporting of amounts spent on any form of promotion – on payments to public relations companies or any other third parties, as well as details of any other promotional expenditure.

-• Amend legislation to ensure that tobacco is out-of-sight in retail outlets in all jurisdictions
+• Amend legislation to ensure that tobacco is out-of-sight in retail outlets in all jurisdictions.

 • Make smoking a ‘classifiable element’ in movies and video games.